PanoPepino/digital_presenter/docs/index.rst

 .. warning::

    This is a package under construction.
 New features and a more optimised organisation will come.
-Also, if you are an expert in this kind of things, and want to collaborate, you are more than welcome to enhance this humble library!
 In case you find some and/or have some suggestions, please report at `github issues <https://github.com/PanoPepino/beanim/issues>`_.

 .. note::